pBouillon/git_tutorials/README.md

 ## Summary

-Here are some of my practices with `git`: how to work with a team using `git`, how to write clean commits (imho), etc.
+Here are some of my practices with `git`

+- how to work with a team using `git`
+- how to write clean commits (imho)
+- etc

 ## Contributing